ROUSHAN-KUMAR-GUPTA/Ai-Trip-Planner-Web/README.md

 ## 🌍✨ AI Trip Planner
 🚀 Plan Smarter, Travel Better – Your personal AI-powered travel companion for crafting unforgettable adventures!

-📖 Overview
+## 📖 Overview

-AI Trip Planner is a smart travel planning web app that leverages the power of Generative AI to create personalized, day-by-day trip itineraries and suggests top hotel options.
-Users can save, manage, and revisit their trips — all in a seamless and elegant experience.
+*AI Trip Planner* is a smart travel planning web app that leverages the power of *Generative AI* to create personalized, day-by-day trip itineraries and suggests top hotel options.
+Users can save, manage, and revisit their trips — all in a seamless and elegant experience

 ## 🎯 Key Features
 ✅ AI-Powered Itinerary Generator (Gemini AI)